food, Here's What's Cooking, Holidays, Homemaking, How To, Recipes, Traditions

 I actually have a to-do list that I’ve saved on our computer so that I can just bring it up every year and see what all needs to be done (and when).
 It includes details about when certain dishes need to be started, how long things take to cook, what needs to be cleaned, when I should go to the store to buy fresh flowers for the table, etc. I try to do as much as possible earlier on in the week (like keeping the house in a general state of tidiness and getting the tablecloth ironed and ready), so I’m not running around in a crazed state the morning of.

 Speaking of tablecloths and decorations and such, I always keep it super simple–I have a patterned white tablecloth that I use for nearly every gathering (similar HERE), and I usually use the white dishes that my mom gave us for our wedding (similar HERE).
 For me, white is timeless and simple and never goes out of style (plus it works for basically every holiday!), so I’m glad that we have those pieces to fall back on.
 I also always get some flowers (just from the grocery store—nothing too fancy!) for the table, and will occasionally fill our super large crystal vase with oranges or lemons or some other such thing (see pic below).
-If I had my way this year, I would get a couple of these “birch” vases and fill them with greens or branches with autumn leaves (if I could still find any!) and do a simple cloche (I really love this one, though it’s a little pricier than what I’d want to spend) with small white and yellow gourds and pumpkins in the middle.
+If I had my way this year, I would get a couple of these “birch” vases and fill them with greens or branches with autumn leaves (if I could still find any!) and do a simple cloche (I really love , though it’s a little pricier than what I’d want to spend) with small white and yellow gourds and pumpkins in the middle.
 With just three main decorations on the table, there would still be plenty of room for the food AND it would still look beautiful.
 That’s a win-win, in my book.

 Tip #4: BUY THE TURKEY EARLY IN THE WEEK AND THAW THE TURKEY OUT.